berenslab/text-embed-augm/README.md

 - `16-rgm-mteb-datasets-tsne.ipynb` : Computing 2D representations and kNN accuracy evaluation of other datasets (Arxiv, Biorxiv, Medrxiv, Reddit, StackExchange).
 - `17-rgm-mteb-eval-batches.ipynb` : Fine-tuning on the ICLR dataset and evaluation of MTEB benchmark after every batch.
 - `18-rgm-mteb-eval-layers.ipynb` : MTEB evaluation of every layer, for both augmentation strategies.
+- `print-results.ipynb` : notebook to print the results of the different experiments in a more organized way, and to generate the tables included in the paper.
 - `matplotlib_style.txt` : matplotlib RC stylefile for the figures in the paper.